imonKhanSWE/imonKhanSWE/README.md

 <h1> 👋 Hello, I'm Imon khan </h1>

-- 🔭 I’m currently working on C# and Microsoft SQL Project
-- 🌱 I’m currently learning ASP.NET Core
+- 🔭 I’m currently working on C# with Microsoft SQL Server and learning ASP.NET Core
 - 👯 I’m looking to collaborate on .NET Backend Development Project
 - 🤔 I’m looking for help with .NET Developer
-- 💬 Ask me about .NET Developer
+- 💬 Ask me about .NET Development
 - 📫 How to reach me: LinkedIn
-- ⚡ Fun fact: I love Code

 ### 👨‍🏫 &nbsp; About Me